NoharOSP/Perfect_Works_Build/README.md

 - Open the Xenogears: Perfect Works Patcher.
 - Open the ISO file for either or both discs.
 - Select which patches you wish to apply.
 - Press Patch.
-Script patches should take around a minute or two due to the FMV changes.
+The script edits should take longer to patch as it has the most files to copy.

 ### Regenerating: